CDuPlooy/General-Knowledge/x86-assembly/helloworld/README.md

 ````

-As a side note you'll notice that at the start of libc initialisation push $rbp is done and then at the end of the code pop $rpb is done.
+As a side note you'll notice that at the start of libc initialisation push %rbp is done and then at the end of the code pop %rpb is done.
 I think this is done so there are no stack overflows/underflows when the process exits.